hishnash/KeyWindow/README.md

     }
 }
 ```
+**Notice** it is important to wrap the `ContentView` of your app with the `.observeWindow()` modifier, this enables `KeyWindow` to observe this window and the values it publishes.

-Within our `ContentView` and its children we can publish values in a similar way to publishing Preferences.
+Within our `ContentView` and its children we can publish values in a similar way to publishing [Preferences](https://developer.apple.com/documentation/swiftui/preferencekey).

 First create a struct that conforms to `KeyWindowValueKey` and declare the value type.